 Nina Gielen is Managing Editor for ACLS Humanities E-Book.
 She oversees day-to-day operations at HEB, as well as managing its handheld/mobile editions program and print-to-digital conversion of XML titles.
 She is the author of two white papers published by HEB, ACLS Humanities E-Book XML Conversion Experiment: Report on Workflow, Costs, and User Preferences and Handheld E-Book Readers and Scholarship: Report and Reader Survey.
 Nina holds a B.A. in English from Wesleyan University and an M.A. in Media Studies from The New School.
 Away from HEB she is also a filmmaker.

 Kevin Murphy is the Editorial Assistant for ACLS Humanities E-Book.
 In addition to his work at HEB, Kevin is also interning at Berghahn Books.
 He received his B.A. in English from Lafayette College in Pennsylvania, and is currently working toward his M.S. in Publishing at New York University.

 Edward Reiner is a freelance business consultant who advises HEB on sales, marketing, pricing and customer relations.

-KC Trommer joined ACLS as the Subscriptions and Marketing Coordinator for Humanities E-Book in June 2012.
-KC is a graduate of the M.F.A. program in Creative Writing at The University of Michigan, Ann Arbor and holds a B.A. in English from the University of Georgia.
-For her writing, she has been recognized with an Academy of American Poets Prize, a Table 4 Writers Foundation Grant, as well as fellowships from the Center for Book Arts, the Vermont Studio Center, the Haystack Mountain School of Crafts, and the Prague Summer Program.
+KC Trommer is the Subscriptions and Marketing Coordinator for ACLS Humanities E-Book.
+KC is a graduate of the M.F.A. program in Creative Writing at the University of Michigan, Ann Arbor, and holds a B.A. in English from the University of Georgia.
+For her writing, she has been recognized with an Academy of American Poets Prize, a Table 4 Writers Foundation Grant, as well as fellowships from the Center for Book Arts, the Vermont Studio Center, the Haystack Mountain School of Crafts and the Prague Summer Program.
 A chapbook of her poems, entitled The Hasp Tongue, is forthcoming in 2014.